TERMS OF ENGAGEMENT

-Our Client Care Policy and Terms of Engagement sets out who we are and information about our relationship with clients.
+This document sets out who we are and information about our relationship with clients.
 We explain what you can expect of us and how we operate when providing advice and assistance to you.

 The terms below are the terms covering your engagement of us.
 Unless we agree otherwise, these terms apply when you engage us to work for you.
 Your continuing to instruct us means that you agree to these terms unless we agree to vary them.
 You do not need to sign any formal documentation indicating your continued acceptance.

 We welcome your feedback on aspects of these terms.

 Catalyst Intellectual Property is the trading name for the incorporated patent attorney firm Catalyst Intellectual Property Limited and the incorporated law firm Catalyst Intellectual Property Law Limited.
 All directors of Catalyst Intellectual Property Limited are registered patent attorneys, registered trade marks attorneys or lawyers.
 Some of the directors of Catalyst Intellectual Property Limited are also lawyers and directors of Catalyst Intellectual Property Law Limited.